tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/text-editor.md

 There is a slight learning curve, but soon you hopefully will be wondering why no-one forced you to do this before!

-!!! note
+{{% tip %}}
-    - None of the skills on this website are tied to Atom, so if you do decide to move away to another editor, nothing will be lost.
+None of the skills on this website are tied to Atom, so if you do decide to move away to another editor, nothing will be lost.
 For example, [Visual Studio Code](https://code.visualstudio.com/) or [Vim](https://www.vim.org/) are also widely used text editors.
+{{% /tip %}}

 <!-- ## Installing Sublime Text